jhonatasrm/print-preview/README.md

 2. Enable or disable the context menu to print preview
 3. Use shortcuts to open the print preview
 4. You can edit the shortcuts in about:addons (Firefox version 66.0 or later)
-5. Translated in 3 languages English, French and Português (do Brasil)
+5. Translated in 4 languages English, French, Português (do Brasil) and Spanish

 ## Shortcuts (Default)